 Dresses start at around £1500 and at Freja Fashion, you will have a lot more variety than in a shop with brand limitations.

 For what you pay for an off the rail dress from a retailer, you will still need to calculate £200 to £300 for alterations.
 This is all included in Mette’s dresses, obviously.
 The quoted price is the final price for the dress.

 A lot of Mette’s clients find out about her by recommendation and through her website.
-Her work is often featured in wedding magazines, and quite a few wedding suppliers recommend her work.
+Her work is often featured in wedding magazines and on blogs online, and quite a few wedding suppliers recommend her work.